KevinMartin/mlwb/README.md

 ## Extras
 * SEO using Helmet package.
 Every page has it's own page title, description, and more.
-* Blog Posts can be written in Markdown (CommonMark)
+* Blog Posts can be written in Markdown (CommonMark).
 * Application is a Universal/Isomorphic React app, meaning that it renders on the server.
-* All commits a signed/verified
+* All commits a signed/verified.
+* [Firebase rules](firebase.rules.json) to secure against firebase hacking.

 ## Installation